 Eligible applicants in the following counties can apply for settlement funding in addition to regular CHP funds: Allegheny, Beaver, Berks, Blair, Cambria, Chester, Cumberland, Dauphin, Delaware, Huntingdon, Indiana, Lancaster, Lebanon, Juniata, Perry, Washington, Westmoreland, and York.

 Additional information, along with the grant application form, can be found on the Coldwater Heritage Partnership website at www.coldwaterheritage.org.
-Website users can view an interactive map and searchable list of plans and projects that will aid grantees in locating existing plans and projects and identifying potential new projects in their watershed of interest.
-Applicants are asked to contact CHP Executive Director Eric Null, to discuss potential projects prior to applying.
-He can be reached at 724-640-1022, email eric.null@tu.org.
+An interactive map and searchable list of plans and projects will aid grantees in locating existing plans and projects and identifying potential new projects in their watershed of interest.
+Applicants are asked to contact Executive Director Eric Null, to discuss potential projects prior to applying.
+He can be reached at 724-640-1022, or email eric.null@tu.org.

 About the Pennsylvania Council of Trout Unlimited